Male eLearning Voice over:

 Choosing the Words:

 Engaging employees must begin with the writing of the content.
 It must speak to them on their level.
-Words written not to be printed, but the way people speak.
+Words written the way people speak.
 For example, informal, but not overly so.
 Smaller words and shorter sentences.
 Above all, cutting out all unnecessary words and getting to the point.
 When we want people to remember, we have to give them only what’s important.

 Speaking the Words:

 Watching actors perform, we become absorbed by the characters because of the actors’ ability to become their characters.
-So totally believable that we forget we are watching a performance.
+The actors are so totally believable that we forget we are watching a performance.
 Similarly, we want that same credibility in eLearning so that employees are engaged by the content.
 Credibility, believability, whatever you want to call it, that’s the key to engagement.
 And better engagement results in higher retention.

 Once we have believability nailed down, we consider voices that can be listened to for extended periods.
 We’ve all had boring school teachers.
 It doesn’t matter how well they know the subject matter.
 If we can’t stand to listen to them for any length of time, disinterest and distraction set in.